menhera-org/TabArray/README.md

 - _TabArray_ is the code name, and _Container Tab Groups_ is the user-facing name.
 - The official extension ID is `tab-array@menhera.org`.
 (Not an email address.)
+- To contact the developers, use [Google Groups](https://groups.google.com/a/menhera.com/g/ctg-l) or [GitHub discussions](https://github.com/menhera-org/TabArray/discussions).

 ## FAQs